rawatarvind/kubernetes_example/kubeadm-ha-multi-master/README.md

-$Downloading kube config to your local machine$
+# Downloading kube config to your local machine

 On your host machine